TransferWise Borderless Account Review

 Setting up a Borderless Account

 If you already have a TransferWise account, you can effortlessly create a Borderless Account.
 If you don’t have a TransferWise account, you will need to sign up as normal, with the standard ID and proof of address requirements.
+You will need to add $20 to your account as part of the verification process.
 Accounts are opened in your default currency.
 Following this, you can then add other currencies and countries as you need to.
 When you do that, TransferWise provides you with a unique sort code / routing number and account number for that bank account.
 You simply use this in place of a regular bank account number to send or receive payments.
 Very easy.

 Using the Borderless Account